 I got one of the skeins tied up, and put it to soak.
 Then I got my first batch of kool-aid ready.
 In my four jars I had the following envelopes:

-3 pink lemonade
+3 pink lemonade2 lemon-lime

 1 grape